 - Markets across the world have entered a new era of volatility, with emerging markets (EM) likely to be particularly affected.

 - For investors in both EM equity and debt, there are many idiosyncratic local risks to consider in addition to broader, market-wide ones.
-While we agree with the consensus view that Turkey is a major risk at present, we think that concerns about Mexico, Brazil, and Russia may be overdone.

 Investors are facing a new era of volatility as the ultra-calm investment landscape of the second half of 2017 (see Figure 1) makes way for more turbulent terrain marked by higher inflation, tighter monetary policies, and choppy currency markets.
 It is likely that emerging markets (EM) in particular will be affected by this transition, posing a challenge to investors in the equity and debt markets of developing economies.